NaderZadron/Gym-App/README.md

-## Server: Has everything related to the server inside it.
+## Server - All back-end functionality is contained here

 #### Routes:

 Consists of .js files that handle different request/response to a certain endpoint (mini-app).

-Define get, post, delete, update routes for a specific endpoint in this directory and export it to index.js.
+GET, POST, DELETE, and UPDATE (PUT) routes are defined in this directory for a specific endpoint and must be exported to index.js.
 See Express_auth slides, page 16 for more information.

-- /routes/auth.js: Has all of the user authentication routes (login, register, logout)
+- /routes/auth.js: Has all the user authentication routes (login, register, logout)
+- /routes/class.js: Has all the routes for gathering, editing, adding, and deleting classes hosted by the gym
+- /routes/user.js: Has authenticated admin routes for getting the entire list of website users, and for deleting a specific user, along with general user routes for accessing/editing an individual profile

 #### Middleware:

 Consists of all the middleware functions to be used in the index.js file.
+This section includes two validators which, when called, check if a user is logged in, or if a user is defined as an admin.

+- The user is validated as logged in through the use of session cookies.
+- The user is validated as an administrator through gathering the user's passport id for the session

 #### Models:

-Consists of all of the mongoDB schemas that we will be using.
+Consists of all the mongoDB schemas that we will be using.
 Once a schema is designed, a new .js file will be made where the mongoDB schema is written in JS.

 - /models/user: Has the user schema.
 User schema is based on the database design.
-User schema has a one to many relationship with the class collections.
+User schema has a one-to-many relationship with the class collections.

 - /models/class: Has the class schema.
 Design is based on figma.
-One to many relationship with the user schema.
+One-to-many relationship with the user schema.

 #### seeds: